 It’s a great way to remember what setup you used for a particular shoot or when combined with location scouting images, a great planning tool.
 You can share your planned setups with your assistants, grips and producers so everyone is on the same page before you start your shoot.

 All notes in Evernote desktop programs can be opened with and annotated in Skitch.
 This means that you can draw and annotate on your existing location scouting notes and photos.

 7. Packing lists

 I keep a number of specific general packing lists in Evernote that I can refer to whenever I’m about to leave for a trip.
 The general one contains all the things that I need to take on every trip.
 Things like memory card readers, battery chargers and laptop power supplies.
-This also has sub-categories that are relating to the shooting subject, for example a ski trip has a sub-section with a check list of all my skiing gear and winter clothing that I would need to remember.
-You can then create assignment or job specific ones to get more detailed based on your current plans.
+This also has sub-categories that are relating to the shooting subject, for example, a ski trip has a sub-section with a checklist of all my skiing gear and winter clothing that I would need to remember.
+You can then create an assignment or job-specific ones to get more detailed based on your current plans.
 Setting these up using the checklist boxes means that you can then share that note with other people on your team and since the notes are centralized and sync, you’ll know that certain items have definitely made it into the packed equipment.

 8. Carry your camera and equipment user manuals and flash battery certifications with you wherever you are